nutanix-cloud-native/cluster-api-provider-nutanix/README.md

 ---
 ## What is the Cluster API Provider Nutanix Cloud Infrastucture
 The [Cluster API](https://github.com/kubernetes-sigs/cluster-api) brings declarative, Kubernetes-style APIs to cluster creation, configuration and management.
-Cluster API Provider for Nutanix Cloud Infrastructure is a concrete implementation of Cluster API for Nutanix Cloud Infrastucture.
+Cluster API Provider for Nutanix Cloud Infrastructure is a concrete implementation of Cluster API for Nutanix Cloud Infrastructure.

 The API itself is shared across multiple cloud providers allowing for true Nutanix hybrid cloud deployments of Kubernetes.